Jack Kingston: Early life and education

 Kingston was born on April 24, 1955, in Bryan, Texas.
 He is the son of Martha Ann (née Heddens) and Albert James Kingston Jr., a widely published university professor, who co-founded the National Reading Conference.
 His father was born in Brooklyn and his mother in Los Angeles.
 As a child, Kingston lived briefly in Ethiopia.
 He grew up in Athens, Georgia.
 Kingston received a Bachelor of Arts in Economics from the University of Georgia in 1978, where he also joined Lambda Chi Alpha and the Demosthenian Literary Society.
+He is an Episcopalian.

 Early career

 He has lived in Savannah since 1977.
 Before entering politics in 1982, he sold insurance and worked in agribusiness throughout southeastern Georgia.
 He was vice president of Palmer, Cay and Carswell from 1979 to 1992.

 Georgia House of Representatives

 Elections

-In 1984, he defeated Democratic candidate Bobby Phillips 62%–38%.
+In 1984, Kingston defeated Democratic candidate Bobby Phillips 62%–38%.
 He won re-election in 1986, 1988, and 1990 all unopposed.